AtulSingh11-0/Problem-Solving/README.md

 # Problem-Solving
-The repo to the solutions and approach of every problem for that respective day
+The repo to the solutions and approach for each GFG problem solved for that respective day